Herpes is a very common infection caused by two different but closely related

 In the USA in 2013, the eight most common STIs are chlamydia, gonorrhea, syphilis, herpes, human papillomavirus (HPV), hepatitis B, HIV, and trichomoniasis.

 I am not aware of a natural genital herpes cure, however I have come across some herbs and nutrients that have been studied in this condition.
 To keep your immune system at its best, try to have low stress, get deep sleep, and eat a healthy diet.
+Getting a deep, restful sleep does wonders to the immune system.

 be helpful.
 In a test tube study, astragalus was found to have anti herpes